-How to insert breaks/videos and image slates during live stream?
+How do I insert breaks/videos and image slates during a live stream?

 Media Services v3 live encoding does not yet support inserting video or image slates during live stream.

 You can use a live on-premises encoder to switch the source video.
-Many apps provide ability to switch sources, including Telestream Wirecast, Switcher Studio (on iOS), OBS Studio (free app), and many more.
+Many apps provide to ability to switch sources, including Telestream Wirecast, Switcher Studio (on iOS), and OBS Studio (free app).

-Should I use an AES-128 clear key encryption or a DRM system?
+Should I use AES-128 clear key encryption or a DRM system?

-DRM systems like PlayReady, Widevine, and FairPlay all provide an additional level of encryption on the key used to decrypt the content compared to an AES-128 clear key.
-The content key is encrypted to a key protected by the DRM runtime in additional to any transport level encryption provided by TLS.
+DRM systems like PlayReady, Widevine, and FairPlay all provide an additional level of encryption on the key that's used to decrypt the content, compared to an AES-128 clear key.
+The content key is encrypted to a key protected by the DRM runtime in addition to any transport-level encryption provided by TLS.
 Additionally, decryption is handled in a secure environment at the operating system level, where it's more difficult for a malicious user to attack.
-DRM is recommended for use cases where the viewer might not be a trusted party and you require the highest level of security.
+We recommend DRM for use cases where the viewer might not be a trusted party and you need the highest level of security.

-How and where to get JWT token before using it to request license or key?
+How and where did I get a JWT token before using it to request a license or key?

-- Player will need to make a request, after a user is authenticated, to the STS for such a token and assign it as the value of the token.
+The player makes a request, after a user is authenticated, to STS for such a token and assigns it as the value of the token.
 You can use the Azure Media Player API.

-How do you authorize requests to stream videos with AES encryption?
+How do I authorize requests to stream videos with AES encryption?